zshoals/c-associator/README.md

 - Allocates dynamic memory safely with precise bounds
 - Compiles with forward-compatible C89 and C++
 - Conforms to strict ISO C with -pedantic-errors enabled
-- Data with char, double, int, float, long, short and string data types supported with all modifiers
+- Data with char, double, float, int, long, short and string types supported with all modifiers
 - Efficient without multithreading or processor-specific vectorization
 - Fast deletion, hashing, insertion and lookup speeds without relying on compiler optimization
 - Hashed keys use 50% less memory than SHA-256 with less probability of collisions